ghga-de/milestones-docs/67-oryx/technical_specification.md

 the various Kafka configurations, so this epic will lean on that information.
 Developer review will help identify mistakes.

-The standardization process will involve three steps:
+The config schema standardization process will involve three steps:
-1. Identify services whose Kafka publisher or subscriber configuration refers to a common value, i.e. topic & type.
+1. Identify existing Kafka pub/sub config schemas that refer to the same thing, i.e. the same topic & type.
 2. Create a configuration class in `ghga-event-schemas` to standardize the config.
-3. Update services to use the standardized config classes as appropriate.
+3. Update services to use the new standardized config schemas as appropriate.

 The process will apply to all instances of Kafka event pub/sub config so that no such config is defined outside of `ghga-event-schemas`.
 After all, if a service